Y-Sui/Table-meets-LLM/README.md

-# SUC:
+# GPT4Table:

-SUC is a useful benchmark for detecting table structural understanding capabilities proposed in the paper "Evaluating and Enhancing Structural Understanding Capabilities of Large Language Models on Tables via Input Designs".
+SUC is a useful benchmark for detecting table structural understanding capabilities proposed in the paper " `GPT4Table: Can Large Language Models Understand Structured Table Data?
+A Benchmark and Empirical Study`".

-## Benchmark Setting
+### Benchmark Setting

 In SUC, we design several specific tasks for each structural understanding capability.
 The tasks are designed with increasing difficulty.
 Please find the relevant codes in unified_benchmark_generator.py.
 The benchmark supports zero-shot, 1-shot and multiple input choices.
 More detailed commands can be found here.

 ```bash